-The SEE-IT Award is a new annual book award developed by EBSCO and the Children’s Book Council to recognize the cultural and literary impacts of youth graphic novels.
+The SEE-IT Award is an annual book award developed by EBSCO and the Children’s Book Council to recognize the cultural and literary impacts of youth graphic novels.
 Youth graphic novels are highly appealing to visual learners and increasingly used in public libraries and classrooms to engage young readers, boost reading comprehension and help students develop a life-long love of reading.

 - Literary quality

 - Lasting impact and distinguished contributions to youth literature